-Increases in construction in progress are primarily due to increased spending for the North Dorchester Bay tunnel project, upper Neponset Valley service system, Heath Hill Road pipe replacement, Braintree-Weymouth relief facilities and the Spot Pond supply mains rehabilitation.
+Increases in construction in progress are primarily due to increased spending for the North Dorchester Bay CSO tunnel project, East Boston Branch sewer relief CSO, Morrissey Boulevard drain and Blue Hills covered storage.

 Debt Administration

 The Authority's bond sales must be approved by its board of directors (the Board) and must comply with rules and regulations of the United States Treasury Department.
 Neither the Commonwealth of Massachusetts (the Commonwealth) nor any political subdivision thereof shall be obligated to pay the principal of, or premium or interest on, any debt outstanding and neither the faith and credit nor the taxing power of the Commonwealth or any political subdivision thereof is pledged to such payment.